Diether Dehm

-Diether Dehm (full name Jörg-Diether Wilhelm Dehm-Desoi; born 3 April 1950) is a German singer-songwriter, music producer and left-wing politician.
-He is currently a member of the Left Party, and has previously been a member of the Social Democratic Party of Germany and the PDS.
+Diether Dehm (full name Jörg-Diether Dehm-Desoi; born 3 April 1950) is a German left-wing politician, musician and music manager.
+He was a member of the Social Democratic Party of Germany, the PDS, and the Left Party.

 Early life and education

 Dehm was born in Frankfurt on 3 April 1950.
 His father Otto Dehm was a mechanic, and played football for FSV Frankfurt, and his mother Inge (née Schulz) was a clerk.
 He studied remedial education, graduating in 1972, and receiving a doctorate in 1975.

 Career as songwriter and music producer

 Dehm performed as a singer-songwriter in the 1960s under the pseudonym Lerryn, a portmanteau of his nickname, Larry, and Lenin.
 He won an award at the Internationale Essener Songtage, a seminal arts festival held in 1968.
 In 1971, he founded Lieder im Park ('Songs in the Park'), a summer festival showcasing singer-songwriters, and organised Rock gegen rechts ('Rock Against the Right Wing') events.

 Dehm produced, wrote and played on Dutch folk rock band Bots's album Aufstehn ('Stand Up').
 Included on the album is "Sieben Tage lang", the German version of Bots's best-known song, "Zeven Dagen Lang" ('Seven Days Long'); the translation was done by Dehm and Günter Wallraff.
 Dehm, using the pseudonym N. Heirell, collaborated with Klaus Lage to write the song 1000 und 1 Nacht (Zoom!) ('1000 and 1 Night'), which reached number five on the German singles charts in September 1984.

 In 1988, Dehm wrote a new party anthem for the SPD, titled "Das weiche Wasser bricht den Stein".

 In the 1990s, Dehm wrote the screenplay for the musical film Die Eisprinzessin, starring Katharina Witt; Dehm had been Witt's manager for a time.